kelvininc/app-samples/importers/mqtt-connector/README.md

 # Kelvin MQTT Connector
-Connects to an MQTT Broker with configurable topic subscriptions, and publishes the received messages payload to the Kelvin Platform as Object Datastreams.
+Connects to an MQTT Broker with configurable topic subscriptions, and publishes the received messages payload to the Kelvin Platform as Datastreams.

 # Requirements
 1. Python 3.8 or higher